briangu/parallac.js/README.md

 Try it!
 -

-Start the Parallac cluster (the easy way) (assuming OSX/Bash) --
+Start a 4-node Parallac cluster (assuming OSX/Bash)

-    $ # deploy 4 servers, locales 0,1,2,3.
+--

     $ source bin/deploy.sh 4

-Run the code on the Parallac cluster:
+Run the code on the Parallac cluster (notice we don't need to restart the cluster between examples):
 --

-We tell the client application where the PARALLAC_SERVERS are and run 'hello'

     $ cd examples

     $ node hello
     0: hello from locale 0
     1: hello from locale 1